lzh-mb-mod/ImprovedCombatAI/README.md

 A mod that provides features about changing AI to the base mode [`RTS Camera`](https://www.nexusmods.com/mountandblade2bannerlord/mods/355).

 ## Features
-- Adjust combat(melee or ranged) AI difficulty between 0 and 100.
+- Improve combat(melee or ranged) AI level between 0 and 100.

   - Combat AI level is a value in the game used to determine the soldier's combat ability.